MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-printer-setup-universal-print.md

 6. Enable document conversion.

     Universal Print renders content for print in XPS format.
-Some legacy in-market printers don't support XPS content rendering&mdash;in many cases, only PDF format.
+Some legacy in-market printers don't support XPS content rendering&mdashin many cases, only PDF format.
 Printing to these printers will fail unless Universal Print is set up to convert documents to the printer-supported format.

     Learn more at [Document Conversion Overview](/universal-print/portal/document-conversion).

 Now, you're ready to add the printers to [!INCLUDE[prod_short](includes/prod_short.md)], set up default printers for reports, and print.

-## <a name="add-printers-in-business-central-online"></a>Add printers in Business Central online
+## Add printers in Business Central online

 After printers are set up and shared in Universal Print, you're ready to add them to [!INCLUDE[prod_short](includes/prod_short.md)] for use.
 There are two ways to add Universal Print printers.
 You can add the printers all at once or individually, one at a time.